robert-andrassy/CoCoPy/README.md

     * `1D-profiles.ipynb`: Jupyter notebook that analyses and plots the 1D profiles.
 The notebook also plots the MESA stellar-structure model contained in the file `mesa_model_29350.npy`, which the simulation setup is based on.
     * `2D-slices.ipynb`: Jupyter notebook that compares 2D slices from different simulations at a given point in time.
     * `spectra.ipynb`: Jupyter notebook that loads and plots kinetic-energy spectra.
-    * `animations.ipynb`: Jupyter notebook that creates individual frames of the animations available on Zenodo (add link).
+    * `animations.ipynb`: Jupyter notebook that creates individual frames of the animations available on [Zenodo](https://doi.org/10.5281/zenodo.5607675).
     * `FK-in-two-stream-model.ipynb`: Jupyter notebook that creates Fig. B.1 shown in the paper's Appendix B.
     * `setup-two-layers.ipynb`: Jupyter notebook that generates the 1D initial stratification as defined in the paper.
     * `plotting_settings.py`: Python script that that defines the most important plotting-related parameters and variables.